 Spring always inspires the French girl style boat-neck stripe t-shirt.
 This spring, look for the more unusual vertical stripes.
 There are some fun versions of the basic cotton button down shirt in mixed stripes, wrap styles, asymmetrical cuts, and shirtdresses.

 I bought this striped dress from BCBG, last year and can’t wait to wear it again in the spring.
-There’s a similar blue shirt dress one online on sale today.
+There’s a similar blue shirt dress online on sale today.

 Which prints will you add to your closet this spring?
 Comment below, and don’t forget to sign up for e-mails so that you don’t miss my next post.